National Nuclear Security Administration: Defense programs

 One of NNSA's primary missions is to maintain the safety, security and effectiveness of the United States' nuclear weapons stockpile.
-After the Cold War, the U.S. stopped production of new nuclear warheads and voluntarily ended underground nuclear testing.
+After the Cold War, the U.S. voluntarily ended underground nuclear testing.
 NNSA maintains the existing nuclear deterrent through the use of science experiments, engineering audits and high-tech simulations at its three national laboratories: Los Alamos National Laboratory, Lawrence Livermore National Laboratory, and Sandia National Laboratories.
+It also creates new weapons programs as required by the United States Department of Defense.

-NNSA assets used to maintain and ensure the effectiveness of the American nuclear weapons stockpile include the Dual-Axis Radiographic Hydrodynamic Test Facility and the Z Machine.
+NNSA assets used to maintain and ensure the effectiveness of the American nuclear weapons stockpile include the Dual-Axis Radiographic Hydrodynamic Test Facility (DARHT) at Los Alamos National Laboratory, the Contained Firing Facility at Lawrence Livermore National Laboratory and the Z Machine at Sandia National Laboratories.
 NNSA also uses powerful supercomputers to run simulations and validate experimental data; these computers often appear on the Top500 list.
+In fact, LLNL's El Capitan is the fastest supercomputer in the world.

 National Ignition Facility

 Another important asset used to test the stockpile is the National Ignition Facility (NIF) at LLNL, a laser-based inertial confinement fusion research device.
 NIF achieved the first scientific breakeven controlled fusion experiment on December 5, 2022, with an energy gain factor of 1.5.
+Since then, the feat has been accomplished many more times.

 Office of Secure Transportation

-The Office of Secure Transportation, operated by the Office of Defense Programs, provides safe and secure transportation of nuclear weapons and components and special nuclear materials, and conducts other missions supporting national security.
+The Office of Secure Transportation provides safe and secure transportation of nuclear weapons and components and special nuclear materials, and conducts other missions supporting national security.
 OST shipments are moved in specially designed equipment and escorted by armed and specially trained federal agents.

 Nonproliferation

-NNSA's Office of Defense Nuclear Nonproliferation in conjunction with international partners, federal agencies, U.S. national laboratories, and the private sector works around the clock to discover, protect, and or dispose of radiological and nuclear materials.
+NNSA's Office of Defense Nuclear Nonproliferation works with international partners, federal agencies, U.S. national laboratories, and the private sector to discover, protect, and or dispose of radiological and nuclear materials.